Franz-Josef-Danner/tracking/README.md

   detects new features and tracks them forward.
 - **Auto Track Selected** – selects all tracks named `TRACK_*` and tracks them forward.
-- **Delete Short Tracks with Prefix** – removes all tracking tracks starting with `TRACK_` that are shorter than the "Min Track Length" property.
+- **Delete Short Tracks with Prefix** – removes all tracking tracks starting with `TRACK_` that are shorter than the "Min Track Length" property and renames the remaining ones to `GOOD_`.
 - **Clear RAM Cache** – reloads the current clip to free memory.

 The minimum marker count used for the playhead search is configured in the